EpicGames/PixelStreamingInfrastructure/SignallingWebServer/README.md

 Note that `Public` being used as the http root assumes your Frontend is in that directory from the old behaviour of the scripts.
 The new convenience scripts (`platform_scripts` directory) will now build the frontend into the `www` directory.

 ## Development
-Documentation on this implementation can be found [here](./docs).
-This implementation is built on the [Common](../Common) library which is supplied as a library for developing signalling applications.
-Visit its [documentation](../Common/docs) for more information.
+This implementation is built on the [Signalling](../Signalling) library which is supplied as a library for developing signalling applications.
+Visit its [documentation](../Signalling/docs) for more information.